Frequently Asked Questions

 Students beginning Pre-Kindergarten must be four years old before the first day of school, the year they start Pre-K.

 Kindergarten students must be five years old by September 30th, the year they start Kindergarten.
 All Kindergarten students take an entrance evaluation to be sure they are ready for an all-day program.

 Do you provide transportation for students?

 Clintonville Academy owns a school bus which is used to transport students for field trips and sporting events.
 Any CA family who lives over two miles from the school is entitled to bus transportation through their home school district or financial reimbursement for mileage from the district in which they live.

 Scholarships are available to families who have been members of Clintonville Academy for at least one year.
 Students must maintain a “B” average and a conduct score of at least 88%.
 Scholarships are issued for financial need and give parents a 25% discount in tuition for the year.

-We offer the EdChoice Scholarship to children who are living in failing school neighborhoods.
+We offer the EdChoice Scholarship to children who are assigned to a failing Columbus school.
 Please go through the State Department of Education to get details regarding timelines, then call us to schedule a tour or student visitation.

 Where do Clintonville Academy's families live?

 Our families come from more than 25 zip codes in central Ohio, including Worthington, Dublin, Grove City, Reynoldsburg, Pataskala, Canal Winchester, Gahanna, Westerville, Buckeye Lake, Hilliard, and of course, Clintonville, among others!